prajitdatta/whatthefork/README.md

 - 🥺 Every couple who has spent more time deciding what to eat than actually eating it
 - 🙃 Everyone who has ever said "I'm fine with anything" and then vetoed six perfectly good suggestions
-- 👵 The Roman nonna who loses sleep every time someone adds cream to carbonara
+- 👵 The Roman nonna who loses sleep every time someone adds cream to cacio e pepe
 - 🌮 Kevin, who was right about tacos from the very beginning and deserves a formal apology
+- 🫘 The humble chickpea, overachiever, unsung hero, backbone of civilisation
 - 🎲 The dice, who asks for nothing and gives everything

 ---